ktor-doc-jp/ktor-doc-jp/pages/servers/configuration.md

 ## The HOCON file
 {: #hocon-file}

+This is the preferred way for configuring Ktor applications, since it allows you to easily change the configuration without recompiling your application.

 When Ktor is started using a `DevelopmentEngine`, or by calling the `commandLineEnvironment`, it tries to load a HOCON file called `application.conf` from the application resources.
 You can change the location of the file using [command line arguments](#command-line).